-The team will be holding hybrid co-design sessions online and at Artengine (Ottawa) in June 2022.
-If you're interested in participating, please fill out the linked short form by Monday May 30, 2022
+The team will be holding user-testing sessions online in October 2022.
+If you're interested in participating, please fill out the linked form.

 Read about the Creative Care Workshop the team facilitated at the New Economy Network Australia’s “Growing a Wellbeing Economy” conference